Enovale/matrix-url-previewer-bot/Readme.md

    We expect chatroom admins to operate Matrix-URL-Previewer-Bot.
 They are considered more trusted from a room member’s perspective.

-2. Ensuring all members of a chatroom see the same URL preview.
+2. Ensuring all members of a chatroom, no matter which homeserver they belong to, see the same URL preview.

 3. Supporting custom rewrite rules to deal with tricky websites.